Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-3.md

 ![Switches](https://i.imgur.com/JPAWByX.jpg)

-Components I used to assemble the matrix
+Components I used to assemble the matrix:

   - 48 Cherry MX Brown switches
   - 48 diodes
   - Planck switch top plate to mount the switches into (Basically an aluminium frame so things don't get floppy)